exosite/exosense_recipes/Banner/README.md

 1. Navigate to the device
 2. In the 'Overview' tab, select "Manage"
 3. Select the correct package and click "Apply"
-4. The Software Package Version will update upon a successful sync
+4. The Software Package Version will update upon a successful sync (The time this take varies on the size of the configuration file and the current report rate of the DXM device.)

 ### Next Steps
 - Create an asset from the device.
 More can be read here: [https://exosense.readme.io/docs/how-to-create-an-asset](https://exosense.readme.io/docs/how-to-create-an-asset)